 The 2018 Latin America Forecast

 Positive IndicatorsThere are signs abound of animal spirits.
 M&A activity in Brazil is up 30% year-on-year, and shipping rates have rebounded as Latin American imports grow again on stronger consumption, buoyed by appreciating currencies.
-The economic funk experienced in Mexico following the election of U.S. President Trump has gradually given way to cautious optimism and the resumption of investment flows into Mexican manufacturing and service sectors.
+The economic funk experienced in Mexico following the election of U.S. President Trump has gradually given way to cautious optimism and the resumption of investment flows into Mexican manufacturing and service sectors, making for a potentially good outlook for Mexico in 2018.
 In the region’s resource economies, the early business cycle is characterized by investment in mining, export manufacturing and import substitution segments.

 And in spite the dysfunction of Washington politics, the U.S. economy is healthy.
 A decade of gradual but consistent growth since the financial crisis is now creating wage inflation as full employment is realized.
 A strong dollar and high factory utilization bodes well for Mexico, as well as Central American and Caribbean markets.